iornstein/Condenser/README.md

 - [x] Add initial tests
 - [x] Do better validation of default blocked websites, specifically URL.
 Report errors better
 - [x] Handle id generation on behalf of users?
-- [ ] See if a multi remove is actually necessary when finding duplicate rules
+- [x] See if a multi remove is actually necessary when finding duplicate rules
 - [ ] Handle the "website is blocked" rather than redirecting bug: perhaps look at [this link](https://stackoverflow.com/questions/38428586/open-chrome-extension-in-html)
-- [ ] Duplicate rule Id bug resurfaced
+- [?]
+Duplicate rule Id bug resurfaced

 ##### Version 1.4
 - [ ] The js files are a mess and poorly named.
 I need to make sensible break downs of the js files and do some refactors like: